RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Contributing-&-Code-of-Conduct.md

 ***

 If you enjoyed the script and found it useful, you can support the project making a donation.
-Through PayPal or sending a fraction of any of these cryptocurrencies.
+Through PayPal or sending a fraction of any of the cryptocurrencies listed below.
 Any amount, not matter how small (1, 2, 5 $/€) is welcome.

+Another way to contribute is buying some merchandising (mugs, T-shirts, etc.).
+A little portion of each payment (after deduct material, printing and shipping) will be to support the project.
+Check the [merchandising-online-shop].

 Check the [Sponsorship page](https://github.com/sponsors/v1s1t0r1sh3r3) or directly donate using any of the following methods: